Iain Thompson, VP, Chair, Community Board

 Andrew M. Cox MEng (Hons), PgCert, MBCS, CITP, MIET, MCP

 Andy has been a BCS member since 2002 and is a founding member of the Mid-Wales branch where he has served as Treasurer since 2010.
-He has served as a Member of the Membership Board Finance Committee since 2013.
+He has served as a Member of the Community Board Finance Committee since 2013.
 Andy currently works in a Management role within Local Government, overseeing a diverse portfolio of business systems encompassing mobile working, customer interface and back office functions and leading a small team.
 He also has several years of experience in Leadership of sports organisations, having been a former Chair of the Welsh Sea Rowing Association and having served a 3 year tenure as a Director and Board Member of Welsh Rowing.

 Irene joined BCS as a student member in 1971 when in the final year of her Computing Science degree at North Staffordshire Polytechnic.
 She then became MBCS in1976, Chartered Engineer in 1992, CITP 2004 and Chartered Fellow in 2008.
 After graduation, in 1972 she worked in a variety of companies in programming and systems analysis roles.
 She also taught in secondary level, further education and adult education before joining Coventry Polytechnic in 1990 as a lecturer in computer science, later to become Coventry University in 1992.
 After ten years’ absence from BCS Irene re-joined the Society in 1992 and became more actively involved in the Society’s business.
 She served as BCS/Engineering Council institutional assessment panellist.
 She became a committee member of BCS Coventry Branch in 2002, moving on to branch chairman in 2010.